nemac/fcav-ndvi/README.md

     they are very large (one file per year starting with 2010, each file is about 13GB).

+    The subdirectory `emodis_weekly` has NetCDFs containing 8-day eMODIS NDVI.
+    The eMODIS data files are generated on a weekly basis from tiff files and appended to an ongoing partial year NetCDF file located in the parent directory with the word "ONGOING" in the filename.
+    When a partial year NetCDF is completed, "ONGOING" is removed from the filename automatically.
+Partial and full year eMODIS NetCDFs in the `data` directory are distinguished by the presence of the word "RAW" in the filename.

   * `html` directory: this is the web root of the project, containing a single python script `tsmugl_product.cgi` that implements the service